-To reach Juliet’s Balcony, hike south from the parking lot, past the three falls overlooks, and onto the River Trail.
-After passing the Sandbox and Dihedrals access points (there are signs indicating them), the trail drops down some wooden steps, makes a bridged stream crossing, and then climbs a set of wooden steps.
+To reach Juliet’s Balcony, hike to the River Trail, which is the maintained trail closest to the river.
+After passing the Sandbox and Dihedrals access points, the trail drops down some wooden steps, makes a bridged stream crossing, and then climbs a set of wooden steps.
 At the top of the climb, the trail splits in three, with the River Trail heading right.
 The left fork just goes a few feet to a rocky overlook of the river (scrambling opportunities here).
 Go straight, though, up to the rock outcrop directly ahead of you.
 Once there, you will be atop the Juliet’s Balcony crag.
 Look down to view the Balcony just to make sure you’re in the right place.
-From the parking lot, it takes around 20 minutes to hike here.
+From the parking lot, it takes around 15 minutes to hike here.

 Some climbers descend Trellis instead.

-Climbers are required to register (free).
+Climbers are asked to register (free).
 There is a registration box at the climbers’ parking area, and there is also one at the visitor center.

 Drilling to place bolts is prohibited.
 If you use chalk, try to use colors that blend with the rock here.

 The area is popular and can be quite crowded, especially on weekends spring through fall.
 Also, some of the people there, skilled as they may be, are less the sanctity-of-nature types and more the types who see mountains and crags as a climbing gym with cool views.
-Don’t be surprised to see a climber smoking a cigarette or yakking on a cell phone about his new BMW or his stocks portfolio as he waits his turn.
-So if you prefer a little communion with your climbing, try going on a weekday or in winter (but be aware that mornings, when the Virginia side of the Great Falls area gets plenty of sun, are often in the 20’s F or lower in winter, not great for climbing).
+Try going on a weekday or in winter if you want quiet, especially at this popular crag.

 The park is home to copperheads.
 It’s unlikely that they hang out in holds on the cliffs themselves, but be aware.
 The danger, though slim, is greatest near the clifftops, where there are more places for snakes to be.